 Your baby at 17 weeks

-The skeleton is turning from cartilage to bone, and your baby is getting bigger and stronger.
+Your baby’s skeleton is turning from cartilage to bone, and they are getting bigger and stronger by the day.

-Sweat glands are starting to develop, and your baby can make sucking movements with their mouth and drink the amniotic fluid.
+Sweat glands and fingernails are starting to develop, and your baby can make sucking movements with their mouth and drink the amniotic fluid.

 Your baby is making adipose or fat tissue, which first appears on the face, neck, chest and stomach wall.
 This fat tissue has a vital role to play in insulating the body, protecting the organs and storing energy.